 Fix & Feed Has You Covered

 Painters tape most definitely comes with more pros than cons.
 At Fix & Feed, we recommend the Scotch Blue General Purpose Painter’s tape.
 This painter’s tape, in particular, achieves flawless paint lines and offers excellent protection on different surfaces.
-If you’re a homeowner looking for high-quality painter’s tape, Fix & Feed has you covered.
+If you’re a homeowner looking for high-quality painting tape, Fix & Feed has you covered.

-We have four stores in Texas: Bonham, Commerce, Sulphur Springs, and Quinlan.
+We have four paint stores in Texas: Bonham, Commerce, Sulphur Springs, and Quinlan.
 You can visit us in store for a variety of promotions, approachable staff, and affordable prices.